Smith's blind skink

 Smith's blind skink (Dibamus smithi) is a species of legless lizard in the family Dibamidae.
 The species is endemic to Vietnam.

 Etymology

 The specific name, smithi, is in honor of British herpetologist Malcolm Arthur Smith.

 Geographic range

-D. smithi is found in central Vietnam.
+Dibamus smithi is endemic to central Vietnam.

 Habitat

-The preferred natural habitat of D. smithi is forest, at altitudes of 1,212–1,515 m.
+The preferred natural habitat of Dibamus smithi is forest, at altitudes of 1,212–1,515 m.

+Behavior

+Dibamus smithi is terrestrial and fossorial.